Procedure for assessing pupils’ achievements and progress

 Types of assessment

 The usual types of assessment that are used in the education process are used here.
-These include formative, self-evaluation and summative evaluation.
-More information about these types can be found in sub-chapter 6.3.1.
-“Types of assessment”.
+These include formative, diagnostic and summative evaluation.
+More information about these types can be found in sub-chapter 220.127.116.11.
+'Types of assessment'.

 VET schools evaluate pupils’ professional knowledge, skills and products on a 10-point scale.
 Theoretical courses usually end in an examination that is evaluated on a 10-point scale.

 Satisfactory/Unsatisfactory assessment.
-Scores from 4 to 10, as well as the terms “credited”, “passed” and “dismissed” are considered to be a satisfactory assessment.
-Meanwhile, scores from 1 to 3, “not credited” indicate unsatisfactory assessment.
+Scores from 4 to 10, as well as the terms 'credited', 'passed' and 'dismissed' ('may not attend') are considered to be a satisfactory assessment.
+Meanwhile, scores from 1 to 3, 'not credited', 'not attested' indicate unsatisfactory assessment.

 Participants in evaluation